Avatar of Paul PlanchonPaul Planchon

 When you want to create a website where the user is going to interact a lot with all the different pages, where data is changing all the time NextJS hits its limits.

-One of the big problem is every time you navigate to another pages on Next.js, you need to call Vercel's backend, this is how NextJS works.
+One of the big problems is every time you navigate to another page on Next.js, you need to call Vercel's backend, this is how NextJS works.
 There is no client-side routing.

-NextJS is taking few millisecond here and there, making everything seems laggy.
+NextJS is taking a few milliseconds here and there, making everything seem laggy.

-Keyboard navigation do not have the same standards as mouse interaction one.
+Keyboard navigation does not have the same standards as mouse interaction ones.
 I feel that when we click on something, a little wait can be expected.
 I don’t think our brain is wired to wait for keyboard inputs, when you press a key, something needs to happen.
 That’s why keyboard online navigation is so hard to get right.

 This is Karnet before the client side optimization I did.